 Local File System#

-You can use a subscriber to write tables to a local file system from the Tabsdata server.
+You can use this built-in Tabsdata subscriber to write files to a file system that is accessible to the Tabsdata server.
+This can include a local file system or a NAS.
 Subscribers can write in following file formats: CSV, jsonl, ndjson, and parquet.

 Example (Subscriber - Local File System)#